dofusdude/dofusdude-js/docs/ConsumablesApi.md

 let apiInstance = new dofusdude.ConsumablesApi();
 let language = "language_example"; // String | a valid language code
-let game = dofus2; // String |
+let game = "dofus2"; // String |
 let opts = {
-  'sortLevel': asc, // String | sort the resulting list by level, default unsorted 'filterTypeName': Chest, // String | only results with the translated type name 'filterMinLevel': 150, // Number | only results which level is equal or above this value 'filterMaxLevel': 180, // Number | only results which level is equal or below this value 'acceptEncoding': "acceptEncoding_example" // String | optional compression for saving bandwidth
+  'sortLevel': "asc", // String | sort the resulting list by level, default unsorted 'filterTypeName': "Chest", // String | only results with the translated type name 'filterMinLevel': 150, // Number | only results which level is equal or above this value 'filterMaxLevel': 180, // Number | only results which level is equal or below this value 'acceptEncoding': "acceptEncoding_example" // String | optional compression for saving bandwidth